__ __| |__ (_)___ _ __ ___

 Wayland supportYes (native)Partial (xdotool)Yes (GUI app)N/A

-Offline transcriptionYes (whisper.cpp)Yes (VOSK)Yes (multiple)No
+Offline transcriptionYes (whisper.cpp + sidecar)Yes (Vosk)Yes (multiple)No

-Cloud transcriptionGroq, OpenAINoNoProprietary
+Cloud transcriptionGroq, Deepgram, OpenAINoNoProprietary

-Keyboard injectionuinput + XKBxdotoolClipboard pasteNative
+Keyboard injectionuinput + XKB (layout-aware)xdotoolClipboard pasteNative

-Window trackingYes (5 compositors)NoNoNative
+Window trackingYes (6 compositors)NoNoNative

 ArchitectureDaemon + CLIScriptGUI appGUI app